 Is there any other material relating to Markham?

 Further archival material relating to Markham’s involvement with MAAS as editor of Artrage may be held at the CASBAH/Minority Arts Archive.
 Please contact the University of Warwick for further information.

 Various biographical work has been written about Markham including James Proctor, E.A.
-Markham: Critical Perspectives published on the British Council website in 2008, an obituary by John Thieme in The Independent on 12 Apr 2008, an obituary by Peter Fraser in The Guardian on 26 Apr 2008.
+Markham: Critical Perspectives published on the British Council website in 2008, an obituary by John Thieme in The Independent on 12 Apr 2008, and an obituary by Peter Fraser in The Guardian on 26 Apr 2008.

 Recordings of poetry readings given by Markham are held by the Poetry Archive - visit http://www.poetryarchive.org/ for further information.